yury-lysogorskiy/lammps/doc/src/Run_formats.rst

 represents the digits 0 to 9, the lower and upper case letters a to z, some common punctuation and other symbols and a few whitespace characters including a regular "space character", "line feed", "carriage return", "tabulator".
-These are all represented by single bytes with a value smaller than 128 and only 95 of those 128 values represent printable characters.
-This is sufficient to represent most English text, but misses accented characters or umlauts or Greek symbols and more.
+These characters are all represented by single bytes with a value smaller than 128 and only 95 of those 128 values represent printable characters.
+This list is sufficient to represent most English text, but misses accented characters or umlauts or Greek symbols and more.

 Modern text often uses `UTF-8 character encoding
 <https://en.wikipedia.org/wiki/UTF-8>`_ instead.
-This is a way to
+This encoding is a way
-represent many more different characters as defined by the Unicode standard.
-This is compatible with ASCII, since the first 128 values are identical with the ASCII encoding.
+to represent many more different characters as defined by the Unicode standard.
+UFT-8 is compatible with ASCII, since the first 128 values are identical with the ASCII encoding.
 It is important to note, however, that there are Unicode characters that *look* similar to ASCII characters, but have a different binary representation.
 As a general rule, these characters may not be correctly recognized by LAMMPS.
 For some parts of LAMMPS' text processing, translation tables with known "lookalike" characters are used.
-Those transparently substitute non-ASCII characters with their ASCII equivalents.
+The tables are used to substitute non-ASCII characters with their ASCII equivalents.
 Non-ASCII lookalike characters are often used by web browsers or PDF viewers to improve the readability of text.
-Thus, when using copy-n-paste to transfer text from such an application to your input file, you may unintentionally create text that is not exclusively using ASCII encoding and may cause errors when LAMMPS is trying to read it.
+Thus, when using copy and paste to transfer text from such an application to your input file, you may unintentionally create text that is not exclusively using ASCII encoding and may cause errors when LAMMPS is trying to read it.